Find Grad Schools

 Speaking: Talking to others to convey information effectively.

-There were about 15,600 jobs for Agricultural Inspector in 2016 (in the United States).
+In the United States, there were 15,600 jobs for Agricultural Inspector in 2016.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Agricultural Inspector by 2026.
-The BLS estimates 2,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,200 job openings in this field each year.

 undefined